Pandemic underscores growing need for anti-fraud technology

 As the global coronavirus pandemic rages on, another costly pandemic has taken shape.
 According to the Association of Certified Fraud Examiners (ACFE), 77% of members surveyed reported increasing levels of fraud amid COVID-19 disruption, one-third of them describing it as significant – and 92% expect it to climb further still.

 - Pandemic-Driven Pressure: Impacts of the Coronavirus on Digital Fraud, Wednesday, Nov.
-18 at 16:00 GMT – This ACFE-hosted webinar will gather industry experts from SAS to discuss the pandemic-driven uptick in digital banking and its effects on the fraud landscape and customer experience.
-The experts will also explore the advanced analytic technologies that offer financial services organisations the quickest and best ROI.
+18, at 11 a.m.
+ET – This ACFE-hosted webinar will gather industry experts from SAS to discuss the pandemic-driven uptick in digital banking and its effects on the fraud landscape and customer experience.
+The experts will also explore advanced analytic technologies that offer financial services organizations the quickest and best ROI.

-- Modernising retail fraud prevention, Friday, Nov.
-20 at 14:00 GMT – Join Capgemini and SAS for a spirited #SASchat on Twitter.
-A panel of retail fraud experts will focus on strategies for connecting data on customer behaviour, credit history and dozens of other factors, in milliseconds, to prevent fraud and accelerate decision making.
+- Modernizing retail fraud prevention, Friday, Nov.
+20 at 9 a.m.
+ET – Join Capgemini and SAS for a spirited #SASchat on Twitter.
+A panel of retail fraud experts will focus on strategies for connecting data on customer behavior, credit history and dozens of other factors – in milliseconds – to prevent fraud and accelerate decision making.

 Government agency cracks down on insurance fraud